|Editor-in-Chief:||Editor Name, Editor Institution|

 |Editor Name, Editor Institution|

-The VA Engage Journal promotes engaged scholarship by undergraduate, professional, and graduate students.
-The journal provides a forum for students to publish research studies (quantitative, qualitative, and mixed methods), reflection essays, profiles of practice, and reviews of current literature and engagement practice, all with guidance and mentorship from engaged faculty and staff.
-Undergrads and grad students enrolled in academic year 2019-20 on a full- or part-time basis at a two- or four-year Virginia college or university, as well as recent Virginia graduates, are eligible to submit their scholarship.
+The journal publishes reflection essays, profiles of engagement practice, research studies (quantitative, qualitative, and mixed methods), and reviews of current literature, all with guidance and mentorship from engaged faculty and staff.
+Undergrads and grad students enrolled in academic year 2020-21 on a full- or part-time basis at a two- or four-year Virginia college or university, as well as recent Virginia graduates, are eligible to submit their scholarship.
 Submissions with multiple authors are welcome.
 Visit the call for papers to get started.

 IntroductionWe are eager for you to dig into the articles that make-up volume 9 of the Virginia Engage Journal of Student Scholarship.
 What makes these articles extraordinary is not only the authors’ hard work to get these across the publishing “finishing line,” but the important notions in which the authors grapple.
 Overcoming any obstacle in the midst of the pandemic is worth celebrating and these authors faced additional hurdles from navigating group authorship (seemingly flawlessly, it appeared), to conducting original research, to seeing a manuscript through to completion despite using a less common writing approach.
 We are thankful to the authors for challenging us by raising important questions about how we get clarity about our motivations to engage in the community, the effects of that engagement, and about what is truly going on around us—the true effects of the pandemic—when we struggle to locate reliable sources.